 U.S. election outcome: The good, the bad and the future of Canada-U.S. relations

-David Frum is currently a senior editor at The Atlantic and the author of the New York Times bestseller, “Trumpocracy: The Corruption of the American Republic.”
-He appears often on MSNBC, BBC, CBC and CNN.
+David Frum is currently a staff writer at The Atlantic and the author of the New York Times bestseller, “Trumpocracy: The Corruption of the American Republic.”

 NICHOLAS THOMPSON, Wednesday, Nov.
 18

 As the editor-in-chief of Wired magazine, Nicholas Thompson stakes out a bold, optimistic vision for covering the changing realm of digital culture.

 From artificial intelligence to entertainment, privacy to social media, ethics to war, Thompson leads the news cycle.
 In talks, he champions the ways tech can enhance our lives.